aaron-hurst/DBEst-evaluation/README.md

+# Evaluation for GD AQP paper

+Notes on usage of repository:

+* Use Python version `3.8.10`.
+* Use `pip` to install packages listed in `requirements.txt`.
+It is important to use the same package versions.
+* Make a copy of `_config.py` called `config.py` and update the directories defined therein for your system.
+* Run experiments using the scripts `my_evaluation_build.py` and `my_evaluation_run.py`.

 # Welcome to DBEst++: A LightWeight Approximate Query Processing (AQP) Engine

 This repository implements the idea for the following papers.

 <a id="1">[1]</a>